 Our Liaison plans pay benefits if your principal lodging becomes uninhabitable due to a natural disaster at your destination.
-The benefit options include $50, $100, and $250 per day depending on which plan you select.
-The number of days for the benefit
+The benefit options include $50, $100, and $250 per day depending on which plan you select, and the daily amount is paid for

-If you cannot continue your trip due to serious damage to your principal residence caused by a hurricane or other natural disaster, our travel medical insurance plans will reimburse you either $2,500, $5,000, or $10,000 for economy travel home.
+If you cannot continue your trip due to serious damage to your principal residence caused by a hurricane or other natural disaster, our travel medical insurance plans will reimburse you for the cost of economy travel less any credit from an unused return

 Natural Disaster Evacuation

 If you require a natural disaster evacuation from a location outside of the United States, the plan can arrange and pay to evacuate you from a safe departure point to the nearest safe location.
-Along with this, we will arrange and pay for a specified
+Along with this, we will arrange and pay five days of lodging

 We will also arrange and pay for one-way economy airfare to return you to your home country following an evacuation.
 Benefit amounts vary with plan options.